mascah/cookiecutter-turbo-django/docs/4-guides/observability-logging.rst

 **Metrics**: Aggregated measurements over time.
 Request latency percentiles, error rates, queue depths.

-This guide focuses primarily on logs and traces.
-The template already includes Sentry for error tracking, which covers the most critical observability need.
-This guide extends your capabilities for deeper debugging, performance analysis, and compliance requirements.
+This guide covers logs and traces.
+The template already includes Sentry for error tracking.
+Logs and traces extend your capabilities for deeper debugging, performance analysis, and compliance.

 The Problem with Plain Text Logs
 --------------------------------